ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 ## How to run test suite locally
 If you do not have playwright installed, please follow these steps first:

+1. Clone the Chirp project repository (see [git cloning](#git-cloning))

-1. From our Chirp repo, go to playwright testing directory
+3. From our Chirp repo, go to playwright testing directory
 ```
 cd test
 cd PlaywrightTests